 However, this layout is not ideal for complex product types, such as composites, which require more space for their add-to-cart form content.

-If the single-product layout of your Composite products appears narrow or squeezed, use this plugin to move their add-to-cart form under the product image and summary.
-More info available in this post.
+If the form content of your Composite products appears narrow or squeezed, choose the Form Location > Before Tabs option and see if it works better for you.
+Alternatively, try this plugin to move the add-to-cart form under the product image and summary.

 Is there a way to make a product available only within a Composite? ↑ Back to top